Well ok..so here we go, my moto tale scooter accident – my first accident tale.

 The reason there was confusion on this is because i had two sets of free insurance.
 One was third class accident insurance and the other was theft insurance.
 The theft insurance was for two years, but the accident insurance was only for one year.
 So alas, there you go…back to the accident story…

-So a week or so went by and I was finally informed that my 040820111695surgery date was set.
-I went into surgery and the big gouged out wound finally was covered with a graft from my posterior (my ass, basically, but i was trying to sound more polite).
-The surgery was performed under local anesthetic, so the whole thing was quite weird really, but i felt nothing.
+So a week or so went by and I was finally informed that my surgery date was set.
+I went into surgery and the big gouged-out wound finally was covered with a graft from my posterior (my ass, basically, but I was trying to sound more polite).
+The surgery was performed under local anaesthetic, so the whole thing was quite weird really, but I felt nothing.
 I was sent home in another cast and told to be extremely careful and keep my foot elevated.
 The worry was that the graft might be rejected and die.
 Thankfully luck was finally on my side and all was well.
-It took nicely and healed fast, and I have a rather bizare island looking scar on my right foot to show for it.
+It took nicely and healed fast, and I have a rather bizarre island-looking scar on my right foot to show for it.

 I thought my drama was over accident-wise, but sadly the biggest one of my life was to come a few months later.
 You can read about this here.

-I *Knock on Wood* that I never experience anything quite like either of those issues ever again..
+I hope *Knock on Wood* that I never experience anything like either of those issues ever again…

 as nasty as they are,